Tethered Oral Tissues (TOTS) FAQs

 - We provide continuity of care through check-in calls and follow-up appointments as needed

 - Dr. Huffman is extremely gentle.
-He has treated hundreds of babies, many of them only a day or two old.
+He has treated lots babies, many of them only a day or two old.

 - For infants, mothers will be able to nurse or bottle-feed their babies right after the release procedure.
 This helps to alleviate concerns about the impact of the procedure as it relates to their baby’s recovery.
 Many mothers report instant relief and improvement in their children’s ability to feed which validates that treatment was needed.